SwissDataScienceCenter/renku/docs/index.rst

    -- Wikipedia

-**The Renku Project** provides a platform and tools for reproducible and collaborative data analysis.
+**The Renku Project** provides a platform and tools for reproducible and collaborative data analysis projects.
 It is aimed at independent researchers and data scientists as well as labs, collaborations, and courses and workshops.
 Renku can be used by anyone who deals with data, whether they are a researcher, data analyst, project owner, or data provider.

 It consists of: